Contact Us

 API technical documentation

-For more on the specification of this API and to try it out, please refer to the API’s documentation page (Swagger).
+For more on the specification of this API and to try it out, please refer to the API’s documentation page (Swagger)

 Authenticating

 All Fastmarkets APIs require a valid Access Token to retrieve permissioned data.
-To generate an Access Token, please refer to the Fusion Authentication API section above.
-The token is then added to an Authorization header parameter using the ‘Bearer’ prefix.
-For example:
+To generate an Access Token, please refer to the Authentication API guide with the scope: fastmarkets.physicalprices.api.

 Authorization: Bearer eyJhbGciOiJSUzI1NiIsImtpZCI6IjdjZTkyOTQ4NDk0ODRkMDM4YzQ